Best River Fishing Rods Of 2023: Trout And Steelhead Rods

 River Fishing Rod Ratings For Action and Power

-Trout rods come rated by action and by power.
-The action refers to where the rod starts to bend easily and it matters most when casting.
-The power rating refers to how much weight is needed to bend the rod and that matters most when fighting the fish.
+Trout rods are rated by action and by power.
+The action refers to where the rod starts to bend easily, and it matters most when casting.
+The power rating refers to how much weight is needed to bend the rod, which matters most when fighting the fish.

 Medium Action Trout Rods: Medium action trout rods will bend somewhere between a fast and slow action trout rod.

-Heavy Power River Fishing Rods: A river fishing rod that is rated as heavy, extra-heavy, or medium-heavy will not bend as easily as a light power trout rod will.
+Heavy Power Rods: A fishing rod that is rated as heavy, extra-heavy, or medium-heavy will not bend as easily as a light power trout rod will.

 I would use a medium power rod for bigger trout and on great lakes steelhead on very large and faster-flowing rivers like the Niagara River.